KEDA HTTP Add-On

 You interact with the operator via a CRD called HTTPScaledObject.
 This CRD object instructs interceptors to forward requests for a given host to your app’s backing Service.
 To get an example app up and running, read the notes below and then run the subsequent command from the root of this repository.

-kubectl create -n $NAMESPACE -f examples/v0.8.0/httpscaledobject.yaml
+kubectl apply -n $NAMESPACE -f examples/v0.8.0/httpscaledobject.yaml

 If you’d like to learn more about this object, please see the HTTPScaledObject reference.